GatoGraphQL/ExtensionStarter/README.md

 You are also able to do bulk modifications, such as searching and replacing a piece of code across different plugins, in a single action (and push it to the repo using a single commit).

-### Use the same GitHub Actions workflows developed for the Gato GraphQL plugin
+### Use the GitHub Actions workflows developed for the Gato GraphQL plugin

 The GitHub Actions workflows developed for the Gato GraphQL plugin are readily-available to create and release our extensions.